 The rehabilitated buildings (expenditures) credit is 10% for a qualified rehabilitated building and 20% for a certified historic structure.
 The building (other than a certified historic structure) must have been first placed in service before 1936.
 Expenditures for the interior or exterior renovation, restoration, or reconstruction of the building qualify for the credit.
 Costs for acquiring or completing a building, or for the replacement or enlargement of a building, do not qualify.
 The credit is available for all types of buildings that are used in a business.
-Buildings that are used for residential purposes only qualify if they are certified historic structures that are used for residential purposes.
+Buildings that are used for residential purposes qualify only if they are certified historic structures that are used for residential purposes.
 The use of a building is determined based on its use when placed in service after rehabilitation.
 Thus, rehabilitation of an apartment building for use as an office building would render the expenditure eligible for credit.
 The basis for depreciation must be reduced by 100% of the investment credit claimed.
 Expenditures must exceed the greater of the adjusted basis of the property or \$5,000.
+Qualifying investment is reduced by any I.R.C. §179 expense claimed on the building.